solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

       ![Create new compute](./images/04_CreateNewCompute.png)

 6. Wait for the Compute to be ready and select **Next**.
 Now you will upload the training data.
 Start by downloading the data from https://databricksdemostore.blob.core.windows.net/data/connected-car/daily-battery-time-series.csv.
+Please ensure that the extension of the downloaded file is **csv**.
 Select **Upload** and then in the dialog that appears choose the file `daily-battery-time-series.csv` from your local disk.

    ![Uploading the training data](./images/05_UploadDataFile.png)